lwjohnst86/nfs484-1484-exams/final/finalAnswerKey.md

     * Marks given/off:
         * +3 base if they indicate something like the above answer
         * +2 for clear, logical, rational thinking
-        * +2 for defending using evidence/info from study
-        * +1 for defending using outside knowledge
+        * +3 for defending using evidence
         * -1 for not citing info/data from exam
+        * ~ -1 if not tie back to country/question
+        * + marks if they discuss how FADS may be disadvantageous in North American context, but not in other contexts

 9. A recent large randomized, controlled clinical trial showed no effect of n-3 LC-PUFA supplementation on CAD.
 Comment on 1) why a